monocle-h2020/camera_calibration/calibration/README.md

 This README file contains a brief description of each calibration script.
 For further documentation, please refer to that included in the scripts themselves.
+You can access information about the required and optional inputs for each script using the built-in help function, e.g. by running `python calibration/generate_camera.py --help`.

 ## General